 Our Floor Fitting Services

-Our range of flooring services includes fitting of various types of wooden flooring, subfloor preparation & levelling and finishing works such as skirting boards / beading installation, doors/ door frames trimming, insulation fitting and damp proofing.
+Our range of flooring services include fitting of various types of wooden flooring, subfloor preparation & levelling, and finishing works such as skirting boards / beading installation, doors/ door frames trimming, insulation fitting and damp proofing.

 - Supply & fitting of parquet flooring blocks

 - Laying laminate floors

 - Levelling sub-floors, including preparations with plywood, chipboard and battens